Krasen007/AutoSearcherExtention/README.md

 # AutoSearcherExtention
 Search for a query in multiple predefined websites.
 Open all sites in new window in your browser.
-The extention is useful for finding stuff you know you can find but are not sure where to search for them, and just search for the same thing everywhere.
+The extension is useful for finding stuff you know you can find but are not sure where to search for them, and just search for the same thing everywhere.

-The extention based on Chrome extentions.
+The extension based on Chrome extensions.

 ![ScreenShot](screenshot.png)

 ## To install:
 Open your browser extensions page and enable developer options.
-Clone the repo and simply add the folder as unpacked extention.
+Clone the repo and simply add the folder as unpacked extension.

+Version 0.1.3 Tested on Edge Browser.
 Version 0.1.2 Tested on Opera Browser.
 Version 0.1.1 Tested on Vivaldi Browser.

 ## Known Issues:
-The extension may fail to load all of the sites.
+The extension may fail to load all of the sites on slower machines.
 It works normally if its just used as plain html page, but when is a popup extensions it may not load them all.

 ## Credits: